spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-cms-catalog-feature.md

 {% info_block warningBox "Verification" %}

-Once you have finished the full integration of the feature, make sure that the actual count of CMS pages as a result matches the expectations (filtered correctly).
+Once you have finished the full integration of the feature, make sure that the actual count of CMS pages as a result matches the expectations—filtered correctly.

 {% endinfo_block %}